-Keeping the end in mind is the single most important rule to insure you keep your fashion career on track.
-It is very easy to get side tracked by exciting new opportunities and projects.
-However, if your goal is to some day have your own line of clothing, then you don’t need to worry about climbing the corporate ladder as you do building your brand and honing your craft.
+Keeping the end in mind is the single most important rule to ensure you keep your fashion career on track.
+It is very easy to get sidetracked by exciting new opportunities and projects.
+However, if your goal is to someday have your own line of clothing, then you don’t need to worry about climbing the corporate ladder as you do building your brand and honing your craft.

 Create a vision board that demonstrates the Big Picture you desire your life to be.
 Write down everything you need to get there.
 Use images to bring it to life.
 Use this vision board as a campus for your career path.
 Every time you sit down to evaluate your career or your goals make sure you are still on the right path.

 3. Keep Your Résumé And LinkedIn Profile Up To Date

 This seems so basic, but you would be surprised how many people don’t do it.
 Every time you finish a big project or achieve a new goal you need to be updating your résumé/ CV and your LinkedIn profile.
 You never know when you might meet someone or they find you online.
 If your profile is not up to date you could be missing out on a great opportunity to advance your fashion career.
 Also be sure to purge any old experiences that are no longer relevant to the types of opportunities you are perusing.